foreversd/forever/README.md

     config              Lists all forever user configuration
     set <key> <val>     Sets the specified forever config <key>
     clear <key>         Clears the specified forever config <key>
+    logs                Lists log files for all forever processes logs <script|index> Tails the logs for <script|index>
     columns add <col>   Adds the specified column to the output in `forever list` columns rm <col>    Removed the specified column from the output in `forever list` columns set <cols>  Set all columns for the output in `forever list`